New treatments for deadly infections

 Charity information: Antibiotic Research UK

-Drug resistant infections are the biggest threat to modern medicine, with superbugs killing more than 700,000 people globally each year.
-In the UK alone, this annual figure is reported to be at least 12,000.
+Drug resistant infections are the biggest threat to modern medicine with superbugs killing more than 700,000 people globally each year.
+In the UK alone, this figure is reported to be at least 12,000.
 Without a solution, by 2050 it is estimated that 10 million people could die worldwide each year from drug resistant infections.
 With the likelihood of new antibiotics far away in the future there is a clear need to find immediate ways to save current antibiotics while looking for new treatments.

 There is a risk that the universities and pharmaceutical companies we work with don’t complete the research to time or to standard.
-To mitigate this we have carefully chosen our research partners (eg. University of Warwick, Cambridge University, Medicines Discovery Catapult) to ensure that they are of the highest quality.
+To mitigate this we have carefully chosen our research partners to ensure that they are of the highest quality.
 Their activity will be guided by our expert Science Committee, conducted under contract and regularly monitored by Prof Colin Garner, Prof Chris Dowson and Dr Lloyd Czaplewski.